Kolmogorov-Arnold Chemical Reaction Neural Networks for learning pressure-dependent kinetic rate laws: Results and Discussion

-The KA-CRNN is trained to learn a single set of pressure-sensitive $E_a$, $A$, and $b$ values that reconstructs a gridded set of 27 conditions: temperatures of [800K, 1000K, 1200K], and third-body concentrations of [$10^{-i}$] mol/cm$^3$ for $i=2:10$ (including the falloff region).
+In the first case study, we provide a preliminary test of the KA-CRNN algorithm's ability to simultaneously infer pressure and temperature-sensitive kinetics in an otherwise straightforward learning problem.
+The KA-CRNN is trained to learn a single set of pressure-sensitive $E_a$, $A$, and $b$ values that reconstructs the reaction detailed in Sec. \ref{sec:data} across a gridded set of 27 conditions: temperatures of \{800 K, 1000 K, 1200 K\}, and third-body concentrations of $10^{-i}$ mol/cm$^3$ for $i=2:10$ (including the falloff region).
 Each activation contains only eight gridpoints and one base activation, leading to an extremely sparse KA-CRNN with just 27 parameters representing the entire model.
 Reaction orders and stoichiometric coefficients are fixed at their known values.
 Normalized third-body concentrations are used as the effective pressure input in the KAN activations of Eq. \ref{eq:activ}.

-KA-CRNN reconstructions for all 27 training profiles are shown in Fig. \ref{fig:recon_species}, where we observe strong agreement at all temperatures and third body concentrations (pressures).
+KA-CRNN reconstructions for all 27 training profiles are shown in Fig. \ref{fig:recon_species}, where we observe strong agreement at all temperatures and third-body concentrations (pressures).
 The KAN activations encode the model's sensitivity to the pressure, while the underlying CRNN's direct exploitation of the Arrhenius law encodes its sensitivity to the system temperature, enabling the compact model to accurately reconstruct all datasets.
-The converged mean squared error loss here was $2 \times 10^{-16}$.
-As a benchmark, a standard black-box multi-layer perceptron network was trained to directly compute $k = MLP(T, [M])$ with no CRNN encoding and no KAN parameters, and with a much larger 177 parameters it was only able to reconstruct the same profiles with a converged accuracy of $1 \times 10^{-15}$.
-Further detailed discussion of the quantitative benefits of CRNNs and KAN-ODEs over MLPs is available in previous work \cite{li_bayesian_2023, koenig_kan-odes_2024, koenig_chemkans_2025}.
+The converged mean squared error loss here was $2 \times 10^{-16}$. {As a benchmark, a standard black-box multi-layer perceptron network was trained to directly compute $k = MLP(T, [M])$ with no CRNN encoding and no KAN parameters.
+Otherwise, the training problem was identical between the KA-CRNN and MLP: from an initial guess, the MLP was integrated forward in time to reconstruct the training data and then iteratively updated to minimize reconstruction error.
+A larger 177 black-box parameters was found necessary for proper convergence, with a converged accuracy of $1 \times 10^{-15}$.
+Both of these MSE loss values are quantitatively very low, and are in fact nearly indistinguishable if plotted together as in Fig. {\ref{fig:recon_species}}.
+We retain this quantitative discussion to highlight that the physical interpretation and lean parameterization of the KA-CRNN do not lead to any MSE cost, as a traditional regularizer might: it takes far greater MLP parameters to converge, and even further to converge to a similar accuracy.} Further detailed discussion of the quantitative benefits of CRNNs and KAN-ODEs over MLPs is available in previous work \cite{li_bayesian_2023, koenig_kan-odes_2024, koenig_chemkans_2025}.